-A. Inner Frame Rails to Stub Rails: See Figure 18.
+- A. Inner Frame Rails to Stub Rails: See Figure 8.
 Switch stub rails are factory installed, aligned and shimmed to the inner frame rails before shipment.
 Field verify and make any adjustments before proceeding with incoming and outgoing rail and curve installations.
-Maximum gap between inner frame rails and stub rails is 1/8" at incoming and outgoing side of switch.
-Adjust via 13/16" holes in the switch frame angle vs. 3/4" diameter bolts, or enlarge holes.
-Also, check for proper adjustment of inner frame guide roller brackets.

-B. Stub Rails to Incoming and Outgoing Rails and Curves:

-Treadline alignment: adjust by shimming as required between the switch outer frame angle mount plate and top flange of rail (design allowance for 1⁄2" of shimming).
-See Figure 18, typical for straight and curved rail.
+Maximum gap between inner frame rails and stub rails is 1/8" at incoming and outgoing side of switch (see Figure 8).
+Adjust via 15/16" holes in the switch frame angle vs. 7/8" diameter bolts, or enlarge holes.
+Also, check for proper adjustment of inner frame guide roller brackets. - B. Treadline Alignment, Stub Rails to Incoming and Outgoing Rails and Curves: adjust by shimming as required between the switch outer frame angle mount plate and top flange of rail (design allowance for 1⁄4" of shimming).
+See Figure 9, typical for straight and curved rail.
 Support hardware not shown.